-Any student working toward a regular diploma will be considered for this honor.
-Underclassmen who maintain an average of 90 with no final grade below an 88 for the previous school year and no grade below an 88 for the 27 weeks of the current year will receive an honor letter or bar.
+CHS students in 10th through 12th grades, who maintain an average of 90 with no final grade below an 88 for the previous school year and no grade below an 88 for the 27 weeks of the current year will receive an honor letter or bar.
 Freshman who have no grade below an 88 for the 27 weeks of the current year and have an average of 90 will receive an honor letter.